-- (1) A RRB had to conform with the instructions contained in this Paragraph latest by June 30, 2021. - (2) Coverage of automation: - (i) All borrowing accounts, including temporary overdrafts, irrespective of size, sector or types of limits, shall be covered in the automated IT based system ('System') for asset classification, upgradation, and provisioning processes.
-An RRB's investments shall also be covered under the System. - (ii) Asset classification rules shall be configured in the System, in compliance with the regulatory stipulations.
+47. Coverage of automation: - (1) All borrowal accounts, including temporary overdrafts, irrespective of size, sector or types of limits, shall be covered in the automated Information Technology (IT) based system ('System') for asset

-- (iii) Calculation of provisioning requirement shall also be System based as per pre-set rules for various categories of assets, value of security as captured in the System and any other regulatory stipulations issued from time to time on provisioning requirements. - (iv) In addition, income recognition / derecognition in case of impaired assets (NPAs / NPIs) shall be system driven and amount required to be reversed from the income account should be obtained from the System without any manual intervention. - (v) The System shall handle both down-grade and upgrade of accounts through Straight Through Process (STP) without manual intervention.
+- (2) Asset classification rules shall be configured in the System, in compliance with the regulatory stipulations. - (3) Calculation of provisioning requirement shall also be System based as per pre-set rules for various categories of assets, value of security as captured in the System and any other regulatory stipulations issued from time to time on provisioning requirements. - (4) In addition, income recognition / derecognition in case of impaired assets (NPAs / NPIs) shall be system driven and amount required to be reversed from the income account should be obtained from the System without any manual intervention. - (5) The System shall handle both down-grade and upgrade of accounts through Straight Through Process (STP) without manual intervention.

-(3) The System based asset classification shall be an ongoing exercise for both down-gradation and up-gradation of accounts.
-A RRB should ensure that the asset classification status is updated as part of day end process.
-The RRB should also be able to generate classification status report at any given point of time with actual date of classification of assets as NPAs / NPIs.
+48. The System based asset classification shall be an ongoing exercise for both down-gradation and up-gradation of accounts.
+A bank shall ensure that the asset classification status is updated as part of day end process.
+The bank should also be able to generate classification status report at any given point of time with actual date of classification of assets as NPAs / NPIs.

-(4) Exceptions to automation: Exceptions may be granted from System driven classification in certain circumstances, which are expected to be minimum and temporary.
+49. Exceptions to automation: Exceptions may be granted from System driven classification in certain circumstances, which are expected to be minimum and temporary.
 These exceptions shall be from automated classification and not from income recognition, asset classification and provisioning norms under these Directions and shall be subject to the conditions specified below.

-- (i) A RRB shall not resort to manual intervention / over-ride in the System based asset classification process. - (ii) In any exceptional circumstance where manual intervention is required to override the System classification, it must have at least two level authorisation.
-Such delegation of powers for authorising the exceptions should be as per the Board approved policy of the RRB (by CEO, in case of unavailability of Board) and preferably should be done from the centralised location and suitably documented.
+- (1) A bank shall not resort to manual intervention / over-ride in the System based asset classification process. - (2) In any exceptional circumstance where manual intervention is required to override the System classification, it must have at least two level authorisation.
+Such delegation of powers for authorising the exceptions should be as per the Board approved policy of the bank and preferably should be done from the centralised location and suitably documented.
 Further, any such intervention shall have appropriate audit trails and subjected to audit by concurrent and statutory auditors.
-Detailed reports of such manual intervention shall be placed before the Audit Committee / Audit Head (RRBs having no Board) regularly.
+Detailed reports of such manual intervention shall be placed before the Audit Committee regularly.

-- (iii) A RRB shall maintain logs for all exceptions i.e. manual interventions / over-rides including, but not limited to, the date and time stamp; purpose/reason; user-IDs, name and designation of those making such manual intervention and necessary account details.
+(3) A bank shall maintain logs for all exceptions i.e. manual interventions / over-rides including, but not limited to, the date and time stamp; purpose/reason; user-IDs, name and designation of those making such manual intervention and necessary account details.
 These logs shall also be stored for a minimum period of three years and not be tampered with during the storage period.
 These logs shall be system generated.

-(5) System Requirements and System Audit:
+50. System Requirements and System Audit:

-- (i) In case a separate application outside the CBS is used as the System for NPA / NPI identification and / or classification, the System must have access to the required data from the CBS and / or other relevant applications of the RRB and the borrower / investment accounts shall be updated back into the CBS automatically, wherever applicable, through STP. - (ii) A RRB shall keep the business logic and other parameters / configurations of the System updated to ensure that the System based identification, classification, provisioning and income recognition are strictly in compliance with the regulatory guidelines on an ongoing basis. - (iii) There should be periodic system audit, at least once in a year, by Internal / External Auditors who are well versed with the system audit both on system parameters as also from the perspective of compliance to Income Recognition, Asset Classification and Provisioning norms as per these Directions.
+(1) In case a separate application outside the Core Banking Solution (CBS) is used as the System for NPA / NPI identification and / or classification, the System must have access to the required data from the CBS and / or other relevant applications of the bank and the borrower / investment accounts shall be updated back into the CBS automatically, wherever applicable, through STP.

+(2) A bank shall keep the business logic and other parameters / configurations of the System updated to ensure that the System based identification, classification, provisioning and income recognition are strictly in compliance with the regulatory guidelines on an ongoing basis.

+(3) There should be periodic system audit, at least once in a year, by Internal / External Auditors who are well versed with the system audit both on system parameters as also from the perspective of compliance to Income Recognition, Asset Classification and Provisioning norms as per these Directions.